 The CPTPP includes a number of provisions aimed at improving the treatment of traditional knowledge and cultural expressions in intellectual property systems.
 These encourage information sharing between intellectual property offices on their practices for dealing with traditional knowledge, and require Parties to endeavour to ensure that quality patent examination practices are applied when applications for patents relate to traditional knowledge.

-The CPTPP commits New Zealand to make changes to the Plant Variety Rights Act 1987 to either give effect to, or accede to, the most recent version of the International Convention for the Protection of New Varieties of Plants (UPOV 91).
-When implementing this obligation, New Zealand has the right to adopt any measures that it deems necessary to protect indigenous plant species in fulfilment of its obligations under the Treaty of Waitangi.
+Under CPTPP, New Zealand needed to change its plant variety rights law to either give effect to, or accede to, the most recent version of the International Convention for the Protection of New Varieties of Plants (UPOV 91).
+In doing so, New Zealand could adopt measures to protect indigenous plant species in fulfilment of its obligations under the Treaty of Waitangi.

-MBIE is the lead government agency responsible for coordinating the Crown Māori Engagement Strategy and Action Plan.
-You can read about it here.
+MBIE is the lead government agency responsible for coordinating the Crown Māori Economic Development Strategy, Hei kai kei ringa(external link).